Harrisburg & Hershey Museum Guide

 Hershey Historical Society

 What was Hershey before Milton Hershey came to town?
 The history of Derry Township, the municipality of Hershey, dates back to the area’s first inhabitants, the Native Americans, and the eventual Scotch-Irish and German settlers who established Derry Township.
-Step back in time to the area’s earliest communities at the Hershey-Derry Historical Society and History Museum.
-Kids can even experience history first hand with an interactive exhibit of an 1830s general store and home.
+Step back in time to the area’s earliest communities at the Hershey History Center - Home of the Hershey-Derry Township Historical Society.

-• Days open: Monday, Wednesday, Friday, and two Saturdays a month, year round
+• Days open: Monday, Wednesday, and Friday, year round.

 • Most Popular Exhibit: The Veterans Exhibit features personal belongings of Major Dick Winters, a decorated U.S. Army veteran who commanded the men of Easy Company whose stories were dramatized for the HBO miniseries Band of Brothers.